Factbox - Maduro and Capriles vie for Venezuelan presidency

 NICOLAS MADURO

-* He rose to become president of the assembly, a post that was later occupied by his partner, Cilia Flores, a lawyer.
-When Chavez was imprisoned after a failed 1992 coup attempt, Flores led the legal team that won his freedom two years later.
+* He rose to become president of the assembly, a post later occupied by his partner, Cilia Flores, a lawyer.
+When Chavez was imprisoned after a 1992 coup attempt, Flores led the legal team that won his freedom two years later.

-* As foreign minister for six years from 2006, Maduro was a faithful ambassador expounding Chavez's views around the world, including critiques of global affairs from a hard left-wing stance.
-He won plaudits from foreign diplomats for his affable style, and cultivated important friendships including in Russia and China.
+* As foreign minister for six years starting in 2006, Maduro was a faithful ambassador expounding Chavez's views around the world, including critiques of global affairs from a hard left-wing stance.
+He won plaudits from foreign diplomats, however, for his affable style, and cultivated important friendships including in Russia and China.

-* Chavez named Maduro vice president in October 2012, revelling in his working-class roots.
+* Chavez named Maduro vice president last October, revelling in his working-class roots.
 "He was a bus driver.
 How they mock him, the bourgeoisie," the president laughed.

 * His endorsement of Maduro as his heir quelled the ambitions of other powerful figures in the ruling Socialist Party, such as National Assembly head Diosdado Cabello, who had been widely considered a future candidate for the top job.

-* Though very public about his Catholic faith, Maduro has also been a follower of the late Indian spiritual guru Sai Baba, whom he and Flores visited in 2005.
+* Although very public about his Catholic faith, Maduro has also been a follower of the late Indian spiritual guru Sai Baba, whom he and Flores visited in 2005.

 * On the campaign trail, Maduro has declared himself a "son" and "apostle" of Chavez.
-Though lacking Chavez's charisma, Maduro has sought to emulate his former boss's man-of-the-people political persona, kissing babies, greeting workers and occasionally bursting into song.
+While lacking Chavez's charisma, Maduro has sought to emulate his former boss' man-of-the-people political persona, kissing babies, greeting workers and occasionally bursting into song.

+* He delighted supporters, and drew mockery from critics, by saying he was visited by Chavez's spirit in the form of a bird that sang to him while he was praying in a chapel.

 * Presenting himself as the heir to "Chavismo," Maduro pledges to extend and deepen the late president's "21st century socialism" in the South American OPEC nation.

-* On foreign relations, though Maduro seems sure to maintain ties with "anti-imperialist" allies from the Chavez-era such as Iran, Belarus and Cuba, he may also revive dialogue with the United States in the hope of easing years of distrust and spats.
+* Maduro seems sure to maintain ties with "anti-imperialist" allies from the Chavez-era such as Iran, Belarus and Cuba, but he may also revive dialogue with the United States in the hope of easing years of distrust and spats.

 * Maduro has kept Chavez's currency controls and is unlikely to lift them.
 He presided over a devaluation of the bolivar just before Chavez died.
 He later allowed a second restructuring of the currency controls to create a two-tier system that amounted to a further devaluation, but also gave some more flexibility in the provision of dollars to businesses.